Skip to main content

 Overview

-Autofix automatically diagnoses test failures and generates code fixes after a scheduled run completes.
-When enabled, Stably’s AI analyzes why your tests are failing, categorizes each issue, and applies targeted repairs to your test code — all without manual intervention.
+Autofix automatically diagnoses test failures and generates code fixes after cloud runs complete.
+When autofix: true is enabled, Stably’s AI kicks in automatically after failures — analyzing why your tests are failing, categorizing each issue, and applying targeted repairs to your test code.
+You can also trigger it manually from the dashboard on any failed run.
 This is ideal for teams that want their scheduled test suites to stay healthy overnight without waking anyone up.

 How It Works